-- Patrol of the campus community to detect and deter criminal activity. - Response to crimes in progress, medical emergencies, fires and public requests for assistance. - Reporting of security and safety incidents. - Maintaining the Daily Crime and Fire Log. - Crime prevention programming and instruction. - Vehicle assistance (dead batteries and flat tires) - Escorts Security will provide escorts 24 hours a day on campus to anyone with a safety concern or to anyone with a disability that needs assistance. - Parking assistance and enforcement.
+- Monitor and answer calls for assistance 24 hours a day-365 days a year.
+Security can be reached at 817-531-4911. - Patrol of the campus community to detect and deter criminal activity. - Response to crimes in progress, medical emergencies, fires and public requests for assistance. - Reporting of security and safety incidents. - Maintaining the Daily Crime and Fire Log (which can be found online at www.txwes.edu/security). - Crime prevention programming and instruction. - Vehicle assistance (dead batteries and flat tires). - Escorts Security will provide escorts 24 hours a day on campus to anyone with a safety concern or to anyone with a disability that needs assistance. - Parking assistance and enforcement. - Monitoring of emergency call boxes and campus camera system. - Portable automated external defibrillator.